zloirock/core-js/README.md

 RegExp.escape('Hello -[]{}()*+?.,\\^$|'); // => 'Hello \-\[\]\{\}\(\)\*\+\?\.\,\\\^\$\|'
 ```
 ### ECMAScript 7: Abstract References
 Module `es7.abstract-refs`.
 Symbols and methods for [abstract references](https://github.com/zenparsing/es-abstract-refs).
-At the moment, they are supported only by several translators, such as [6to5](https://github.com/6to5/6to5).
+At the moment, they are supported only by several transpilers, such as [6to5](https://github.com/6to5/6to5).
 ```javascript
 Symbol
   .referenceGet -> @@referenceGet